CantinaVerse-tech/contracts/README.md

 ## Overview

 CantinaVerse is a comprehensive blockchain ecosystem built on Optimism’s L2 Superchain, a network of Layer 2 solutions based on Optimism’s OP Stack.
-By supporting multiple networks (currently Optimism Sepolia, Base Sepolia, and Soneium Testnet, with plans to expand to other Op Stack networks), CantinaVerse aims to provide an all-encompassing digital space for NFT collectors, meme coin creators, gaming enthusiasts, and governance participants.
+By supporting multiple networks like Base Mainnet (currently Optimism Sepolia, Base Sepolia, and Soneium Testnet, with plans to expand to other Op Stack networks), CantinaVerse aims to provide an all-encompassing digital space for NFT collectors, meme coin creators, gaming/betting enthusiasts, and governance participants.

 ## Quick Start